Policies & Resources

 Room 106, ESM Student Living Center

-Non-professional counselors and advocates: These individuals can also assist you without sharing information that could identify you.
-At the University of Rochester, this includes:
+These individuals can also assist you without sharing information that could identify you.
+At the University of Rochester, they include:

 2nd Floor, UHS Building